cakelly/Data-wrangling-project/README.md

 which dataset is available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The run_analysis.R script is commented, a detailed description of all the steps isn't needed here.
-A summary is warranted, however:
+The run_analysis.R script is commented, so a detailed description of all the steps isn't needed here.
+A summary is warranted, however.

 Note: the dataset must be unzipped in the "UCI HAR Dataset/" subdirectory of the current working directory in R or RStudio.